syncfusion-content/ej2-angular-docs/ej2-angular/grid/infinite-scroll.md

 ---
 layout: post
 title: Infinite scroll in Angular Grid Component | Syncfusion
-description: Learn here all about infinite scroll in Syncfusion Essential Angular Grid component its elements and more.
+description: Learn here all about infinite scroll in Syncfusion Essential Angular Grid component, its elements and more.
 platform: ej2-angular
 control: Infinite scroll
 documentation: ug